From Euler to AI: Unifying Formulas for Mathematical Constants: Introduction

 \section{Introduction}

-The earliest rigorous approximation for $\pi$ dates back to Archimedes, around 250 BCE \cite{archimedess2020} establishing the bounds $\frac{223}{71} < \pi < \frac{22}{7}$.
-Modern algorithms for calculating $\pi$ employ more sophisticated formulas.
-For example, the Chudnovsky algorithm \cite{ChudnovskyAlgorithm}, derived from a formula by Ramanujan \cite{Ramanujan1914}, remains instrumental for precision records.
-Similarly, the BBP formula \cite{BBP1996} is notable for enabling computation of specific $\pi$ digits without requiring prior digits.
-Such breakthroughs inspired fundamental advances in computer science, such as high-precision arithmetic \cite{BAILEY201210106}, evolutionary optimization \cite{koza1994genetic}, and elliptic curve cryptography \cite{10.1007/3-540-39799-X_31}.
-Recent efforts led to the development of computer algorithms capable of generating numerous formula hypotheses for mathematical constants \citep{Raayoni2021, esma, doi:10.1073/pnas.2321440121}.
+The earliest rigorous approximation for $\pi$ dates back to Archimedes around 250 BCE, who established the bounds $\frac{223}{71} < \pi < \frac{22}{7}$ \citep{archimedess2020}.
+Modern $\pi$ approximations employ more sophisticated formulas.
+For example, the Chudnovsky algorithm \citep{ChudnovskyAlgorithm}, derived from a formula by Ramanujan \citep{Ramanujan1914}, remains instrumental for precision records.
+Similarly, the BBP formula \citep{BBP1996} is notable for enabling computation of specific $\pi$ digits without requiring prior digits.
+Such breakthroughs inspired fundamental advances in computer science, such as high-precision arithmetic \citep{BAILEY201210106}, evolutionary optimization \citep{koza1994genetic}, and elliptic curve cryptography \citep{10.1007/3-540-39799-X_31}.
+Recent efforts led to the development of computer algorithms capable of generating numerous formula hypotheses and sometimes proofs for mathematical constants \citep{Raayoni2021,DoughertyBliss2023,beithalachmi2025ramanujanlibraryautomated}.

-The plethora of results related to $\pi$ discovered over the centuries led to a persistent question: How are they all connected?
-This question is important not only for preventing accidental rediscoveries (e.g., Lange's formula from 1999 \cite{Lange1999AnEC} had already been derived by Lord Brouncker in 1656 \cite{Osler15012010}).
-Many equivalent formulas appear vastly different at first glance.
-A simple example is Euler's continued fraction that provides equivalent representations of infinite sums \cite{euler1748introductio}.
-There exists a wide range of methods for proving equivalences, but these methods are often completely different from one another.
-This complex situation underscores the need for a systematic approach to unify these relationships.
-In fact, any future large-scale effort to \textit{unify mathematical knowledge} will need to address this conceptual challenge to deepen our understanding of the shared underlying structures.